How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Equivalence Classes of Caps

-\item[Case 2] Suppose that $x_9$ is the sum of five elements of $C'$.
-Relabeling if necessary, we can write $x_9 = x_1 + \cdots + x_5$.
-Then $x_1, \ldots, x_5$ span a $4$-flat and $x_9$ is an affine combination of these five elements, so it is contained in the same $4$-flat.
-By Corollary~\ref{cor:mult-2-or-higher} it follows that $C$ has an exclude point of multiplicity $2$ or higher.
+\item[Case 2] Suppose $C$ contains a $6$-point dependence.
+Relabeling if necessary, we can write it as $x_1 + \cdots + x_6 = \vec{0}$.
+Then these points form a $4$-dimensional $6$-cap.
+By Corollary~\ref{cor:mult-2-or-higher} it follows that there is a point in $\exc(C)$ with multiplicity $2$ or higher.